beve-org/beve/extensions.md

 ## 0 - Data Delimiter

-Used to separate chunks of data to match a specifications like [NDJSON](http://ndjson.org).
+Used to separate chunks of data to match specifications like [NDJSON](http://ndjson.org).

 ## 1 - Type Tag (Variants)